Q: Do you cater for adults or children who have never ridden before?

-A: Yes – we are open MOST public holidays except Christmas and Boxing Day!
+A: Yes – we are open MOST public holidays except Christmas, Boxing and newyears Day!

 Q: What type of payments do you accept?

 A: Our booking system on our website allows for credit and debit card payments only.
 We can take Visa and Mastercard only and will accept bank transfers using your device.
-Cash payment and Eftpos are also accepted.
+Cash payment is also accepted.
 Prior payment when booking will secure your ride.
 Unless otherwise agreed with management.

 Q: How much notice do you need for cancellations?

 Q: Do you provide riding clothes, boots, and helmets?

 A: We definitely provide NZ and Australian Approved Safety helmets, and although it is NOT a legal requirement in NZ to wear a helmet whilst riding (over 14 years of age), we strongly encourage their use.
 You only have one head!
-Although we do not offer riding clothes or boots, we may be able to provide appropriate footwear or trousers on request.
+Although we do not offer riding clothes or boots, we may be able to provide appropriate footwear on request.
 We understand that when you are travelling you can’t pack for every possibility, so if you need something more suitable please let us know using the special requirements section of our booking form.
 Wet weather gear and warm gloves are available when appropriate.